raspberrypi/documentation/configuration/device-tree.md

 * Some overlays work better at run-time than others.
 Parts of the Device Tree are only used at boot time - changing them using an overlay will not have any effect.

 * Applying or removing some overlays may cause unexpected behaviour, so it should be done with caution.
-This is one of the reaons it requires `sudo`.
+This is one of the reasons it requires `sudo`.

 * Unloading the overlay for an ALSA card can stall if something is actively using ALSA - the LXPanel volume slider plugin demonstrates this effect.
 To enable overlays for sound cards to be removed, the `lxpanelctl` utility has been given two new options -- `alsastop` and `alsastart` -- and these are called from the auxilliary scripts dtoverlay-pre and dtoverlay-post before and after overlays are loaded or unloaded, respectively.